disease-maps/disease-maps.github.io/pages/projects/isd.md

 ### Description

-The ISD Map is developed as part of IMI2 [BIOMAP](https://biomap-imi.eu/) project.
+The ISD Map is a disease map of atopic dermatitis- and psoriasis-associated mechanisms.
+It has been developed as part of IMI2 [BIOMAP](https://biomap-imi.eu/) project.
+Details about the methods used to build the map and its applications can be found [here]().

 ### Funding